crensoft/mui/packages/marketing/src/components/Highlight/README.md

 ## Highlight

-Highlights pair well with PainPoints to increase visual appeal.
+Highlights pair well with PainPoints to increase visual appeal..

 ---